wusai2333/trib/doc/lab1.md

 ```

 However, note that if you do it this way, you will open a new HTTP
 connection for every RPC call.
-It is okay, but it is not the most
+It is okay but obviously not the most
-efficient way to do it.
+efficient way to do so.
 I will leave it for yourself to figure out
 how to maintain a persistent RPC connection.

 That was the client side.
 You also need to wrap the server side in the